jamboubou/aws-site-to-site-vpn-lab/2_VPNConfiguration/README.md

 5. Leave other fields with default settings and choose **Create Transit Gateway**.

-6. Input the IP Address noted from the last step of section 1 in Module 1 as the 'IP Address'.

-7. Choose **Transit Gateway Attachments** on the left pan under 'Transit Gateways' section.
+6. Choose **Transit Gateway Attachments** on the left pan under 'Transit Gateways' section.

-8. Choose **Create Transit Gateway Attachment**.
+7. Choose **Create Transit Gateway Attachment**.

-9. Select the Transit Gateway we just created from the drop-down menue of **Transit Gateway ID**.
+8. Select the Transit Gateway we just created from the drop-down menue of **Transit Gateway ID**.

-10. Select **VPC**.
+9. Select **VPC**.

-11. Input `VPC Attachment` as the 'Attachment name tag'.
+10. Input `VPC Attachment` as the 'Attachment name tag'.

-12. Select the xxxx-aws-vpc from the drop-down menue of **VPC ID**.
+11. Select the xxxx-aws-vpc from the drop-down menue of **VPC ID**.

-13. Leave other fields with default settings and choose **Create attachment**.
+12. Leave other fields with default settings and choose **Create attachment**.

 </p></details>